Introduction

 Custom Pricing Rules can be used to dynamically alter the total amount charged by the form at checkout.

-Screenshot of a Custom Pricing Rule: "When # of Attendees is more than 4 then - 20"
+Screenshot of a Custom Pricing Rule: "When # of Attendees is more than 4 then multiply the answer by 0.8"

 You can also combine them with calculations for more complex pricing structures.
 For example, this rule would add the result of a calculation field to the grand total: